raphaelmansuy/tutorials/23_google_agent_adk.md

 pip install google-adk
 ```

-**Authentication Configuration**: Set up proper authentication credentials for both development and production environments.
-For local development, use Application Default Credentials (ADC) to authenticate with Google Cloud services.
+**Authentication Configuration**: Set up proper authentication credentials for both development and production environments[^7_12].
+For local development, use Application Default Credentials (ADC) to authenticate with Google Cloud services[^7_12].

 ```bash
 # Set up Application Default Credentials
 gcloud auth application-default login
 ```

-**Command Path Issues**: If you encounter "Command 'adk' not found" errors, ensure that your virtual environment is properly activated and that the ADK package is installed.
-You can verify this by checking if `google-adk` appears in your installed packages list.
+**Command Path Issues**: If you encounter "Command 'adk' not found" errors, ensure that your virtual environment is properly activated and that the ADK package is installed[^7_13].
+You can verify this by checking if `google-adk` appears in your installed packages list[^7_13].

 ```bash
 # Verify ADK installation